Setting up a PowerStation

 3) Power Down the Unit

-The PowerStation has the ability of becoming the IGMP querier and the clock sync generator for a network.
+The PowerStation has the ability to become the IGMP querier and the clock sync generator for a network.
 While the PowerStation is running with no external network, both of these functions will be actively running on the tiny network inside the PowerStation.
 Before the PowerStation can be added to an already-existing Axia network, you'll want to power it down to prevent this from causing a problem on the larger network.

 4) Connect to Main Switch